hide-irie/MICRO51/Program/main.md

 </td>
 <td>
 <strong>
-Error Site Pruning for Practical Reliability Analysis of GPGPU Applications
+Fault Site Pruning for Practical Reliability Analysis of GPGPU Applications
 </strong><br>
 Bin Nie:College of William and Mary ;Lishan Yang:College of William and Mary ;Adwait Jog:College of William and Mary ;Evgenia Smirni:College of William and Mary
 </td>